-France participates in the enhanced cooperation on the Unitary Patent Protection that results in a Unitary Patent and has ratified last March 14, 2014, the Agreement on a Unified Patent Court.
-The Central Division of the Unified Patent Court will sit in Paris and hear the cases not under the competence of other divisions as well as the cases about transporting, textiles paper, fixed constructions and electricity.
+France participates in the enhanced cooperation on the Unitary Patent Protection, which results in a Unitary Patent.
+The Agreement on a Unified Patent Court was ratified on March 14, 2014.
+The Central Division of the Unified Patent Court will sit in Paris and hear the cases under the competence of other divisions as well as the cases about transporting, textiles paper, fixed constructions, and electricity.